You are here

 - Lesbian, Gay, Bisexual and Transgender Studies Program

 - Lesbian, Gay, Bisexual and Transgender studies

 “Ab-normal Beauty: Horror, Homoeroticism, and Agency in Southeast and East Asian Films of Possession,” special issue on “Emotions and Ethical Life: Asian Perspectives,” Diogenes, Suwanna Satha-anand and Wasana Wongsurawat, eds.
-(English; French, 2016); (Arabic; Chinese, forthcoming).
+(2021, English; forthcoming in Chinese).

 JOURNAL SPECIAL ISSUE

-Editor with Chutima Prakatwutisarn, “Haunting and Globalization,” Aksornsat: Journal of Letters, bilingual special issue, 45.1 (January–June 2013).
+Editor with Chutima Prakatwutisarn, “Haunting and Globalization,” Aksornsat: Journal of Letters, bilingual special issue, 45.1, January–June 2013.
+(288 pages)

-“‘This Area is [NOT] Under Quarantine’: Rethinking Southeast / Asia Through Studies of the Cinema,” in Area Studies at the Crossroads.
-Implications for Science Studies, Anna-Katharina Hornidge and Katja Mielke, eds., New York: Palgrave Macmillan (2016).
+“This Area is [NOT] Under Quarantine: Rethinking Southeast / Asia Through Studies of the Cinema,” in Area Studies at the Crossroads.
+Knowledge Production after the Mobility Turn, Anna-Katharina Hornidge and Katja Mielke, eds., New York: Palgrave Macmillan, 2017: 251–268.

 Araya Rasdjarmrearnsook “The Class II,” “The Class III” (“Bot Rien Thi Song”; “Bot Rien Thi Sam”) Art and Words (Sinlapa Kap Thoi Khwam), Bangkok: Matichon, 2006: 45–51.

 Appendix, Teardrops of Time: Buddhist Aesthetics in the Poetry of Angkarn Kallayanapong, State University of New York Press, 2020 (approximately 15,000 words of translation of poetry and poetic prose).